Business and Skilled Migration Queensland (BSMQ) logo

 Migration Queensland’s selection and invitation of candidates to apply for Queensland nomination

-• English language ability, and
+• English competency

-• partner skills.
+• Partner’s skills.

-Top ranking candidates are selected within their nominated occupation group.
+Top-ranking candidates are selected within their nominated occupation group.

-Migration Queensland will not respond to any enquiries asking about an individual’s chance of selection or why they were not selected for invitation.
+We will not respond to any enquiries asking about an individual’s chance of selection or why they were not selected for invitation.

-Migration Queensland cannot indicate the likelihood of an individual being invited to apply for nomination.
+We cannot indicate the likelihood of an individual being invited to apply for nomination.
 This is because the pool of candidates seeking nomination is dynamic and constantly changing.

 After Migration Queensland has invited me to apply for Queensland nomination

 You have 14 days to submit your application, which includes paying the application fee.
 If your application fee is not received within 14 days, your application will be closed and you will not be considered again within the program year.
-If there is an error when you attempt to make a payment, click the Back button at the bottom of your screen and try again to enter your details.
-If you are still experiencing difficulties with your payment, contact us through the Contact Us form on our website.

 Most payment issues are due to: